This post may contain affiliate links. Read my full disclosure policy.

 6. If broth tastes bland, it probably needs salt and acid 😉

-7. Serve with a drizzle of good olive oil, crusty bread, or shaved parmesan or pecorino.
+7. Serve in bowls with a drizzle of good olive oil, crusty bread, or shaved parmesan or pecorino.
 Or try it with Gremolata ( Italian herb sauce) – a delicious way to finish the soup!

 Notes